 Young people's drug and alcohol support

-The Young People’s Drug and Alcohol Service is a confidential service based within South Gloucestershire.
-It provides support for young people, such as someone to talk to, advice and information on reducing harm and on-going sessions to explore issues that feel difficult.
+The Young People’s Drug and Alcohol Service is based within South Gloucestershire.
+It is a confidential service that provides support for young people, such as :

 If a young person is using drugs or alcohol there may be concerns around the impact it is having on school, work or college; relationships at home; decisions and behaviours that may be risky or later regretted; mental health and wellbeing or a loss of interest in activities and hobbies.